-Monovision Treatment in North Carolina
+Presbyopia and Monovision Treatment in Raleigh

 The use of one eye for distance and one eye for near vision is referred to as monovision and is one of the options to consider as part of your refractive surgery decision.
 Monovision has been used successfully for over 20 years with contact lens correction and with various types of refractive surgery.
 By correcting one eye to focus in the distance and one eye to focus for near, the vision part of our brain tends to suppress or filter out the image from the eye that is not in clear focus.
 The patient is not bothered by the eye that is not in focus.
 We create monovision using the laser such that the dominant eye focuses at distance and the non-dominant eye at near.

+When one eye can see better at one distance than the other — for example one sees better up close, the other far away — this is called “Monovision.”
 One of the best ways to define monovision in the context of refractive surgery is that you can aim to have each eye corrected to a natural focus at any distance you choose.
 How well it will see at other distances depends upon how old you are.
 For example, if you are 30 and we correct each eye to excellent distance vision, then you will have good vision at almost any distance because, due to your young age, the eye will be able to accommodate (adjust focus) from far to near.
 If, on the other hand, you are over 40 and we correct each eye to excellent distance vision, you will not see well at a typical reading distance and will need reading or near vision glasses.
 This change in accommodation (focusing ability) will generally begin to be noticed about age 40 and will usually get worse quite rapidly over the next few years (presbyopia).
 This loss of ability to change your focusing distance from far to near will occur whether or not you have refractive surgery.

 At any age, if you have the vision in one eye corrected to a natural focus for near tasks such as reading, you will not see clearly with it farther away as the ability to change focus only goes from far to near.
 The brain adjusts to each eye being focused at a different distance within 6-8 weeks.
 You do not need to consciously make any adjustments.